VIDEO: How the Selfie Phenomenon is Redefining Beauty

-I really liked this video (below), and it makes a very salient point toward the end: that social media (internet/digital technology) is widening the definition of beauty, and putting the reigns back into the hands of individuals to define this for themselves.
+I really liked the following video, and it makes a very salient point toward the end: that social media (internet/digital technology) is widening the definition of beauty, and putting the reigns back into the hands of individuals to define this for themselves.

 This, obviously, is a good thing, as the mainstream media and its corporate sponsors have been defining beauty for us—in order to sell their products—for decades now, and this has come at the expense of our own self-esteem and self-worth.